Mazanderani language: Modern-day of Iran

-In Iran, there are some popular companies and products, like Rika (boy) or Kija (girl), which take their name from Mazanderani words.
+In Iran, there are some popular companies and products, such as Rika (boy) or Kija (girl), which take their name from Mazanderani words.

 In non-Iranian languages

 There are some Mazanderani loanwords in the Turkmen language.

 Examples

 The following verses are in an eastern Mazandarani dialect spoken in the Caspian littoral in northern Iran.
 They were transcribed and translated by Maryam Borjian and Habib Borjian.